 Cut to the chase

 - What is it?
-The newest Android operating system
+The latest Android operating system

-- How much will it cost?
-Android 11 will be available for free
+- How much does it cost?
+Android 11 is a free update

 Android 11 release date